Hempstead priest has new mission, ministering to Hispanic flock

 Hempstead Catholic priest picked for new mission, ministering to Hispanic flock

-Luis Miguel Romero Fernandez is a Roman Catholic priest, has worked for 35 years overseas as a missionary in South America and India, and has a Ph.D. in biology.
+Luis Miguel Romero Fernandez is a Roman Catholic priest, has worked for 35 years overseas as a missionary in South America and India, and has a doctorate in biology.

 Now, the native of Spain is taking on a new role: He is heading the Diocese of Rockville Centre’s efforts to minister to Long Island’s growing population of Hispanic Catholics.